odan/odan.github.io/_posts/2018-04-05-php-best-practices.md

 * Move your business logic to services - in that way you will isolate them and you will be able to treat them as ports and adapters.
 * All dependencies must be injected via constructor injection.
 * If two methods are using completely different dependencies they must be separated into other service: [SRP](https://app.letscode.hu/videos/single-responsibility).
-* A Service can accept another Service as an dependency.
+* A Service can accept another Service as a dependency.
 * Client side only validation is not allowed.
 All requests must be validated in the Service layer (backend).
 * If the validation is very complex, move the validation to a special validation class.
 * A service class is not a util class.
 Don't suffix a service class with `*Service.php`.
 Give the service class a specific name and make it responsible for only one thing.